derekshirk/personal-site-2023/posts/multiplayer-design-podcast.md

   - "2020"
 ---

-It has been a personal goal to start a podcast for a long time and I have finally put the idea into motion and am currently working on starting a podcast with a previous co-work <a href="https://georgeclingandesign.com/" title="Personal website of George Clingan">George Clingan</a>
+It has been a personal goal to start a podcast for a long time and I have finally put the idea into motion and am currently working on starting a podcast with a previous co-worker <a href="https://georgeclingandesign.com/" title="Personal website of George Clingan">George Clingan</a>

 We are just gettting started but are excited to share this show with the world.
 Here's our very first episode that we've recorded as an experiment.